cube-js/cube/docs/content/Getting-Started/Getting-Started-Nodejs.md

 The `.env` file in this project directory contains placeholders for the relevant database credentials.
-Setting credentials is covered in the [Connecting to the Database][link-connecting-to-the-database] section.
+Setting credentials is covered in the [Connecting to the Database][ref-connecting-to-the-database] section.

 ## 2. Define Your Data Schema

-Cube.js uses [Data Schema][link-cubejs-schema] to generate and execute SQL.
+Cube.js uses [Data Schema][ref-cubejs-schema] to generate and execute SQL.

 It acts as an ORM for your database and it is flexible enough to model everything from simple counts to cohort retention and funnel analysis.
-[Read more about Cube.js Schema][link-cubejs-schema].
+[Read more about Cube.js Schema][ref-cubejs-schema].

-You can generate schema files using [Developer Playground][link-dev-playground].
+You can generate schema files using [Developer Playground][ref-dev-playground].
 To do so, you can start the dev server from project directory like this:

 ```bash